New York City water supply system: Early years

-Until the eighteenth century, New York City solely depended on primitive means, such as wells and rainwater reservoirs to collect water for daily use.
-The first public well was dug in Bowling Green, New York, in 1677, and the first reservoir was built on the east side of New York in 1776 after the population grew up to 22,000.
+Until the eighteenth century, New York City solely depended on primitive means such as wells and rainwater reservoirs to collect water for daily use.
+The first public well was dug in Bowling Green in 1677, and the first reservoir was built on the East Side of Manhattan in 1776 after the population grew up to 22,000.

 Collect Pond, or "Fresh Water Pond", was a body of fresh water in what is now Chinatown in Lower Manhattan.
 For the first two centuries of European settlement in Manhattan, it was the main water supply system for the growing city.
-Later, the city was aware of its deteriorated water quality, owing to its rapid population growth (60,000 to 200,000 from 1800 to 1830), which had a considerable danger of causing epidemics.
+Later, the city was aware of its deteriorated water quality, owing to its rapid population growth (from 60,000 to 200,000 from 1800 to 1830), which had a considerable danger of causing epidemics.

 In April 1831, a new water supply and distribution system opened, for fighting fires.
 It included a well and cistern on 13th Street between Bowery (today 4th Avenue) and Third Avenue, which was then at the northern fringes of the city.
 The well was immense—16 feet across and 112 feet deep—blasted largely through rock, resulting in a quarry of over 175,000 gallons of water.
 A steam engine had the capacity to lift nearly half a million gallons a day.
 An octagonal iron tank, 43 feet in diameter and 20 feet high was installed atop a 27-foot-high stone tower.
 Mains under Broadway and the Bowery delivered the water to hydrants on Pearl, William, Hudson, and a dozen other major streets, in six-, ten-, and twelve-inch pipes, delivering water to a height of 60 feet above the highest streets.

-The Old Croton Aqueduct was opened for public use in 1842, and apart from a few inspections during the Civil War era the system has been running unceasingly ever since.
-In the late 1800s, additional aqueducts were systematically installed in to meet the increasing demand.

 Old and New Croton Aqueducts

-The city's first aqueduct, the Croton Aqueduct, was built during 1837 to 1842, from the Croton River in Westchester County, down to Manhattan, a distance of 41 mi.
+The city's first aqueduct, the Croton Aqueduct, was built between 1837 and 1842 from the Croton River in Westchester County down to Manhattan, a distance of 41 mi.
+The aqueduct was supported by the Old Croton Dam.
 The Old Croton Aqueduct's capacity was around 90 million gallons per day.
 To meet the city's growing needs, the city started construction of the New Croton Aqueduct in 1885.
 The new aqueduct opened for operation in 1890 with a capacity of 300 million gallons per day.
+The New Croton Dam was added in 1906.
+The Old Croton Aqueduct continued supplying water to the city until 1955 and closed in 1965.